cds-astro/mocpy/README.md

-PyMOC
+pymoc
 =====

-PyMOC is a Python library allowing easy creation and manipulation of MOCs (Multi-Order Coverage maps).
+pymoc is a Python library allowing easy creation and manipulation of MOCs (Multi-Order Coverage maps).

 Introduction
 ------------

-MOC is an IVOA standard...
+MOC is an IVOA standard ( http://ivoa.net/documents/MOC/ )